Spencer Glacier Rail & Trail (Intransit)

 Upon your completion of the hike, the Alaska Railroad will pick you up for the short trip back to Portage.
 You will then board a deluxe motor coach for the transfer back to Anchorage.

-A box lunch is included on board the train turkey or ham sandwich, whole fruit, chips, cookie, fountain soda.
+A box lunch is included on board the train -- turkey sandwich, whole fruit, chips, cookie, water.
+There is also a snack bar onboard with items available for purchase.

 You will receive a box lunch voucher with your boarding pass.
 Wildlife sightings are likely but are not guaranteed.
-This tour is available only to guests returning to the ship.
+This tour is available only to guests whose cruise does not begin or end in Anchorage/Seward.